Kolya-YA/edTech-hugo/content/en/_index.md

 date: "2022-06-20"
 title: "International School of Technology AIT TR"
 description: 'Learn fundamental IT skills.
 Improve your English proficiency.
 Land a job.'
-announce: 'ACCEPTANCE OF APPLICATIONS TO GROUPS IS OPEN UNTIL JULY 30'
+header: "Your new IT career"

 btns: [
   ['Take a test!', 'test', 'red'],
-  ['Fin out about the funding', 'fin-options', 'norm'], ]
+  ['Find out about the funding', 'fin-options', 'norm'], ]

 cards: [